soxueren/atsd/api/sql/README.md

 | 2016-06-16T13:00:33Z | nurswgvml006 | 0.0      | 1.0      | 0.0      |
 ```

-This is typically the case when multiple metrics are inserted with one command or when time is controlled externally.
-As in the example above, the metrics 'cpu_system', 'cpu_user', 'cpu_iowait' are all timestamped by the same collector script with the same time during each `mpstat` command invocation.
+As in the example above, 'cpu_system', 'cpu_user', 'cpu_iowait' measurements are obtained by invoking `mpstat` command and are timestamped by the collecting script with the same time.

-However, when merging records for irregular metrics collected by independent sources, `JOIN` results may contain a small subset of rows with coincidentally identical times.
+However, when merging records for irregular metrics collected by independent sources, `JOIN` results may contain only a subset of rows with identical times.

 ```sql
 SELECT t1.datetime, t1.entity, t1.value AS cpu, t2.value AS mem